 Dogs are disciplined and love their feeding schedule.
 Therefore, you will need to prepare the dog food if its feeding time coincides with that of traveling.
 It is highly advisable you stick to dry food and water if this must happen.

-However, pet traveling experts recommend changing the dogs feeding time few days before travel so that it eats before traveling and on arrival to Singapore.
+However, pet traveling experts recommend changing the dogs feeding time a few days before travel so that it eats before traveling and on arrival to Singapore.

 The process of moving your pet to Singapore

-After a thorough preparation of all the requirements as discussed above, you are now ready to start the process which will send your dog to Singapore.
+After thorough preparation of all the requirements as discussed above, you are now ready to start the process which will send your dog to Singapore.
 As much as the country of origin may require a different approach, the process is almost the same.
 It is easier to use a pet moving agency if it looks too complicated for you.